Get answers to some of the most common questions about cannabis, Insalata, and Canadian regulations.

 Recreational cannabis is not considered medical, however Canada’s recreational cannabis and medical cannabis are all grown by the same licensed producers.

 In order to purchase medical cannabis you need a prescription from a doctor and completed registration with a licensed producer(s).
 Once you have a prescription and are registered you may order your medical cannabis products directly from the LP (licensed producer).

 At Insalata we always recommend seeking the professional opinion of your healthcare provider when seeking medical advice.

-Insalata has four stores located in Toronto, Welland, Thunder Bay and Waterloo and two stores in Toronto
+Insalata has a total of 5 stores, three stores located in Welland, Thunder Bay and Waterloo and two stores in Toronto

 You can see full details on our contact us page.